 Once the recycled wood and salvageable materials have been saved, put the left over in the dumpster (or if fire regulations permit, burn it).

 What Can I Do With Recycled Wood?

 For years, my husband and I have used reclaimed wood to make furniture,and toys.
-We also make some great wooden plaques that are shown on the following pages.
 A lot of companies today are using reclaimed, antique wood for new home building and renovations.
 Old wood becomes beautiful wood floors and siding, kitchen cabinets, bathroom vanities, paneling, ceiling joists in post and beam construction, and furniture.